MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> Each day your life grows a day shorter.
-Make every move count.
+> Health is the greatest of all possessions.
-> -- Ming-Dao Deng
+> -- Jonathan Swift